 All of this has been too much for Israel’s ruling elite and its supporters in the United States, Great Britain, and elsewhere, and they are fighting back.
 They know they can’t win on the merits.
 Well-documented historical studies and basic morality have seen to that.
 So they smear their opponents as Jew-haters and supporters of terrorism.
 As one Israel lobby operator puts it in the Al Jazeera program, you discredit the message by discrediting the messenger – which is what The Israel Project, Foundation for Defense of Democracies, Israel on Campus Coalition, Canary Mission, Emergency Committee on Israel, Israeli Embassy in Washington, Israeli Ministry of Strategic Affairs, and the other co-conspirators have set out to do.
 Their goal, as their leaders themselves acknowledge, is to identify criticism of Israel with anti-Semitism.
 (Also see this.)

 But it goes beyond that.
-The Israel lobby realizes that the anti-Semitism charge no long sticks so tenaciously to people who merely indict Israel for its obvious mistreatment of the Palestinians.
+The Israel lobby realizes that the anti-Semitism charge no longer sticks so tenaciously to people who merely indict Israel for its obvious mistreatment of the Palestinians.
 So the lobby has resorted to a broader brush: it says that those who support BDS and the Palestinians are anti-American, anti-democracy, and anti-all-blessed-things.
 BDS and Students for Justice in Palestine, the lobby contends, are hate groups.
-This of course is patently absurd, but Israel’s side observes no limits it what it is willing to say and perhaps do to destroy the reputations anyone who realizes that the Israeli emperor has no clothes.
+This of course is patently absurd, but Israel’s side observes no limits to what it is willing to say and perhaps do to destroy the reputation of anyone who realizes that the Israeli emperor has no clothes.

 Al Jazeera, the Electronic Intifada, Max Blumenthal’s The Gray Zone Project, and others have performed a much-needed service on behalf of freedom, justice, and decency.
 I urge you to watch this program and spread the word.